 - Demonstration of use of a (nano)material in an application is not a requirement, but could provide further evidence for the impact of work

-- Reports on known (nano)materials are acceptable if (i) the article reports unexpected combinations with other materials or (ii) the article reports a new unexpected application, new observations or physical properties, etc., that provide insight into molecular design rules/guidelines
+- the article reports a new unexpected application, new observations or physical properties, etc., that provide insight into molecular design rules/guidelines

-- Authors should ensure that there is sufficient information on (nano)material synthesis and characterisation in the article or ESI for the work to be repeatable.
+- Authors should ensure that there is sufficient information on (nano)material synthesis and characterisation in the article or SI for the work to be repeatable.
 If it is not present then the editors will return the article to the authors

 - Articles that do not put into context the importance of the study are not suitable for peer review in the journal.
 Articles with no comparison to state of the art (if available) are not suitable for peer review in the journal